SPFlow/SPFlow/README.md

 ```
 It can then be registered using `AutoLeaf.register()`.

-To create a new feature type, one should subclass `spflow.meta.data.FeatureType`:
+To create a new feature type, one should subclass `spflow.meta.data.FeatureType`, similar to:
 ```python
 from spflow.meta.data import MetaType, FeatureContext from spflow.<backend>.structure import Module